yardsale8/tenure-portfolio/content/criterion2/software.md

 The programming allows me to enter a state of flow, and I find nothing more enjoyable than whiling the hours away as I dig into a complicated development task.
 Luckily I have been able to find a productive avenue for this passion.
-In this section, I will highlight five different web applications, each of which has not only been incorporated in courses at Winona State but is also open-sourced and freely available to anyone on the web.
+In this section, I will highlight six different web applications, each of which has not only been incorporated in courses at Winona State but is also open-sourced and freely available to anyone on the web.
 Furthermore, I designed them using modern technology to be fast, portable, and affordable.